-You should exercise extra vigilance.
+You should be especially vigilant.
 Bystanders have been killed in a number of terrorist attacks in recent years.
-Attacks have involved car explosions and grenades.
+Attacks have involved car bombs and grenades.
 Further attacks are highly likely.
 See Terrorism

 On 10 January 2015, 9 people were killed and over 30 wounded in a suicide bomb attack in the Jebel Mohsen area of Tripoli.

 On 28 January 2015, there was an attack on the Israeli military in the Shebaa Farms area with reports of cross-border shelling near the towns of Majidiyeh, Kfarshouba, Abbasiye and Wazzani.
 A UN peacekeeper was killed and further casualties were reported.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 You should regularly monitor local and international media and this travel advice.